Updated Wednesday 8 March, 2023Read more

 It is vital that MSPs are made aware of the concerns of people in rural areas.
-This is best done by contacting your MSP directly and raising the issues that matter most where this Bill is concerned.
+This is best done by contacting your MSP directly and raising the issues that matter to you and your community with them.